zdravkov/kendo-docs/api/web/editor.md

 ### tools.items `Array`

-For tools that display a list of items (fontName, fontSize, formatBlock), this option specifies the items in the shown list.
+For tools that display a list of items (fontName, fontSize, formatting), this option specifies the items in the shown list.

 ### tools.items.text `String`